Continuous Glucose Monitoring Devices have come a long way in the last 10 years!

 A continuous glucose monitor (CGM) device reduces the need for finger pricks and strips by inserting a small sensor on the back of the arm or abdomen.
 Once the sensor is inserted you can get a new blood glucose reading at any time with a small handheld device or phone!
 This device or smartphone will give you the freedom to check your glucose levels at any time and anywhere without the hassle of a finger prick test.
 (For more information on insulin pumps make sure to check out this post.)

-Below you will see three different continuous glucose monitoring devices to choose from.
+Below you will see four different continuous glucose monitoring devices to choose from.
 Let’s get into what each one has to offer.

 Freestyle libre continuous glucose monitor

 Freestyle is a common name in blood glucose monitoring… many of their products are the finger stick and strip method, but they have come out with a continuous glucose monitoring device called Freestyle Libre.
-This is a device you can find in many pharmacies for purchase with insurance or self-pay.
+Currently, there are two versions on the market: Freestyle Libre 2 and Freestyle Libre 3 (the latest version).
+Both can be found in many pharmacies for purchase with select insurance or self-pay.

-When you first get started with this CGM system you will receive two boxes.
-One box will contain a device used to collect data and the other will contain a waterproof sensor and a sensor applicator.
+The two versions also have different methods of sending numbers to your reader.
+When you first get started with the Freestyle Libre 2 you will receive two boxes.
+One box will contain a reader used to collect data and the other will contain a waterproof sensor and a sensor applicator.
 Applying the sensor is pretty simple.
 To set up the applicator simply open the package to the sensor, open the applicator, line it up and push down.
 That’s it, now it is ready to be inserted!
 You insert the sensor using the sensor applicator on the back of the arm.

 Medtronic continuous glucose monitor